 3. Amy got her first tattoo, a small Betty Boop on her back, at age 15.
 At that point, she told Rolling Stone, “My parents pretty much realized I would do whatever I wanted, and that was it, really.”

-4. Just how high is Amy’s trademark beehive?
+4. Just how high was Amy’s trademark beehive?
 “On a good day, easily six [inches],” she told Entertainment Weekly.

-6. Winehouse has an estimated £10m fortune, tying her for tenth place in the listing of the wealth of musicians under age thirty.
+6. Winehouse had an estimated £10m fortune, tying her for tenth place in the listing of the wealth of musicians under age thirty.

 7. Amy earned about £1m singing at two private parties during Paris Fashion Week as well as another £1m to perform at a Moscow Art Gallery for Russian oligarch Roman Abramovich.